 Easy: structure your content into pillars, like so:

-Once your user arrives on your home page, they can easily navigate to your most important pages (also known as your pillar pages).
-From there, they simply click on that link to find clusters of valuable pages and content related to that topic.
+Once users land on your homepage, they can easily navigate to your most important pages (also known as your pillar pages).
+From there, they simply click on that link to find topic clusters of valuable pages and content related to that topic.

 Another thing to keep in mind when building your website structure?

-A shallow website (that is, one that requires three or fewer clicks to reach every page) is far more preferable than a deep website (which requires lengthy strings of clicks to see every page on your site). - Search Engine Journal
+A shallow website (i.e. one that requires three or fewer clicks to reach every page) is far more preferable than a deep website (which requires lengthy strings of clicks to see every page on your site). – Search Engine Journal

-You can’t link to every word on your site to another page without being penalised by Google (we’ll cover this more in the next point).
+You can’t link to every word (aka anchor text) on your site to another page without being penalised by Google.

-This means you have to be strategic about which pages you add internal links from and which pages you link to.
+This means you have to be strategic about the target pages you add internal links from and which pages you link to.

-As we touched on earlier, internal linking can help spread link equity, which in turn can help underperforming pages rank better on Google.
+As we touched on earlier, internal linking helps to spread link equity throughout your site, which in turn can help underperforming pages rank higher up the search engine results pages (SERPs) on Google.

-So how do you ensure you’re spreading link equity from high volume, high authority pages to lower pages?
+So how do you ensure you are spreading link equity from high volume, high authority pages to lower pages?

-Start by using a backlinks tool, such as Ahrefs, to find the pages on your site that have the most backlinks:
+Start by using a dedicated backlink tool, such as Ahrefs, to find the pages on your site that have the most backlinks: